Biden celebrates ‘the power of an education’ on Brown v. Board 70th anniversary

 The president is set to deliver the commencement address at Morehouse College, a historically Black men’s college, on Sunday in Atlanta.

 The post Biden celebrates ‘the power of an education’ on Brown v.
-Board 70th anniversary appeared first on Pennsylvania Capital-Star.
+Board 70th anniversary appeared first on Kentucky Lantern.